makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

 This challenge was completed using TDD.
-The unit tests were written in RSpec (and isolated using doubles) and the feature tests were performed in irb.
+The unit tests were written in RSpec (and isolated using doubles) and the feature tests were performed in `irb`.

 ```
         ______